jean-philippe-martin/reloadpyxel/README.md

 ### main.py

-The main file you need to include will do three things:
+The main file you need to include will do four things:
 1. Create a reloadpyxel object
 2. Call your `init_pyxel` function
 3. Create your `App`, passing it the reloadpyxel object
+4. Start the game

 ### reloadpyxel

 - `copy_all_attributes(source,destination)`
   Copies all the attributes from the source object to the destination object. for example if `source.x=2` before the call, then `destination.x=2` after the call.

 - `load(name_of_resource_file, [excl_images], [excl_tilemaps], [excl_sounds], [excl_musics])`
   Load the resource file (.pyxres).
 If an option is `True`, that resource will not be loaded.
   Afterwards, watches that file and will reload it if if changes.